agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 Databases offer a timestamp value which is again an epoch value.
 All date/time values should be stored in this integer format, because sorting by date, and searching for a date range, will work on values from all over the world equally well.
 There is no reason to store a timezone setting with the date/time value because that would simply complicate searching and sorting.

-Java offers some timezone specific classes, such as LocalDateTime, ZonedDateTime, LocalTime, LocalDate, and a bunch of new classes designed by people who don’t appear to have experience with a globally-scaled system before.
+Java offers some timezone specific classes, such as LocalDateTime, ZonedDateTime, LocalTime, LocalDate, and a bunch of new classes designed by people who don't appear to have experience with a globally-scaled system before.
 Time-zone specific classes should ONLY be used in a user interface, such as code that is generating a string for display to a specific person, or accept input from a specific person.
 Most of the complexity of dealing with time zones is eliminated by always using epoch values, and then converting to the timezone of the user at the very last moment.
 There is zero concern about timezone offsets between different users.
 Each user sees the time in the way that makes sense to them.
 And every server delivers a consistent value no matter where the server is located.

 ## Calculations on Date/Time

 If you need to know the day or the week, day of the month, or hour of the day, etc.  then in Java use a Calendar object.
 Or use the Moment package in JavaScript.
 Remember, the length of the day depends on the day of the year, so there are no short cuts.

 To format a date for user viewing in the user interface code, use a DateFormat object in Java.
 Or use the Moment package in JavaScript.
-This should always be done in the user’s browser.
+This should always be done in the user's browser.

 If you are sending email to a user, then you are formatting text to be seen by that user.
 In this case, you must know the timezone that the user is in.
 Or you must assume a timezone.
 You unfortunately do not have any way to know.
-Also, most email clients do not support execution of javascript, so you can’t calculate it in the user’s email client.
+Also, most email clients do not support execution of javascript, so you can't calculate it in the user's email client.
 But again, this formatting to a timezone is done at the time you are generating the display for a particular user.